WHAT HAS CHANGED?

 - Latest Earnings

-- Despite missing the consensus expectation on sales, Diageo reported an impressive FY 2018 (year ended June 2018), driven by strong organic sales growth and margin improvement, offset by negative currency translations.
-The company's ambitious share repurchase program is another factor which resulted in the 9.3% growth in the adjusted EPS.
-DEO returned £1.5 billion to shareholders in FY 2018 through a share buyback, with its strong cash flow delivery enabling it to announce another share buyback program of up to £2 billion for FY 2019.
-The measures undertaken by Diageo, as well as the strong momentum it has built up, should ensure steady growth in FY 2019 as well.
+- After a strong FY 2018, Diageo reported an impressive performance in first six months of FY 2019, driven by strong organic sales growth and margin improvement, offset by negative currency translations.
+The company's ambitious share repurchase program is another factor which resulted in the 12% growth in the pre-exceptional EPS.
+DEO returned £1.3 billion to shareholders in first half of FY 2019 through a share buyback, with its strong cash flow delivery enabling it to announce an enhancement of £660 million to the existing buyback program of up to £2 billion for FY 2019.
+The measures undertaken by Diageo, as well as the strong momentum it has built up, should ensure steady growth in FY 2019 and FY 2020.

 - Productivity Initiatives Result In Margin Improvement